vaniacer/up/README.md

 You can select them via click or by pressing 'Select All Jobs' button.
 And cancel them by pressing 'Delete' button.

 On the 'History' tab you can view history log.
+Events from cron marked light cyan.
 Events ended with errors marked red.

 'Add' and 'Select' buttons duplicated at the bottom nav bar.
-'Copy Update(s) to Server(s)' button starts copy process.
-Selected updates will be copied to the selected servers.
-If you select date and time then the 'Copy Update(s) to Server(s)' button will schedule this job instead of running it right now.
-'View server's log' brings you the system log of the selected server.
+Available commands are in 'RUN' or 'CRON' menus.
+If you select command from 'RUN' menu it'l start right now.
+If you select command from 'CRON' menu, cron job will be created to start on current time + 1 minute(if time not set).
+If you need exact date\time set it in the date\time widget.